toti1212/http-log-monitor/README.md

 - Use a pub / sub architecture to be able to decouple responsibilities in the code and to be able to use event-based programming
 - Add more stats like: top errors, bandwidth, etc.
 - Improve the way information is displayed.
 Use a library like [curses](https://docs.python.org/3/library/curses.html) in python to be able to create 2 columns that refresh in real time.
+- Create export modules to add integrations with services that can receive this information (such as Datadog)
 - Be able to create / generate a python library to be installed with a package manager such as `pip` or`Poetry`
+- Add pipelines to run tests and create a new version when merged with the main
 - Improve test coverage
-- Add pipelines to run tests and create a new version when merged with the maste

 ## License